Disability Insurance and How It Works

 Is disability insurance taxable?

-No matter how much you spend on income insurance, it's important to understand the tax treatment of individual coverage.
-The monthly income insurance premiums that you pay for to have a personal policy are not tax-deductible.
+No matter how much you spend on disability income insurance, it's important to understand the tax treatment of individual coverage.
+The monthly disability income insurance premiums that you pay for to have a personal policy are not tax-deductible.
 However, you will not pay income tax on benefits from a disability policy where you paid the premiums with after-tax dollars.
 We recommend that you consult with your tax professional.

 Generally, if your employer paid the premiums, then the disability income is taxable to you.
 We do advise you to select an after-tax disability insurance policy if one is available through your employer.

-See our income insurance pricing here.
+See our disability insurance pricing here.